hrnanhrnanhrnan/csharp-playground/README.md

 ## Release Notes

-1.0.0
+1.0.6

-Initial release with full playground functionality.
+Release with full playground functionality.
 Inline runtime values for global variables and console outputs.
-"New Playground" command for rapid setup.
+- "New Playground" command for rapid setup.
+- "Continue Playground" command for picking up where you left off.
+- "Stop Playground" command for shutting down the playground.